Camp Kiwanee, Camp Kiwanee Road, Hanson, MA, USA

 Owned By: Town of Hanson

-Historic town-owned campground and function venue with wooded trails on Maquan Pond.
+Historic town-owned campground and function venue with wooded trails.
+Located on Maquan Pond.

 In 1904, Albert Burrage, a wealthy Boston lawyer, established a summer residence at what is now known as Camp Kiwanee, after purchasing the land a few years prior.
 In 1907, the house and its contents were destroyed by fire.
 The following year, it was rebuilt as “The Needles,” along with a stone firehouse and cottage building.